ppalomar/distance-coordinates/readme.md

 # Expected result -> Aberdeen, Belfast, Birmingham, Cardiff, Cork (city), Douglas, Dublin, Edinburgh, Glasgow, Greenwich, Leeds, Liverpool, London, Manchester

 # Also in the Console of the browser we can see the distance of each city from Dublin in a format like: 'From: Dublin To: Madrid Distance: 1451.1880462200738 km'

+## Execute unit tests
+npm test

+# Test create a folder of coverage each time is ran
 ```